Keio University

 Suzuki

-From February to March of this year (2025), I will be studying abroad for a short term at RWTH Aachen University in Germany, and I'm looking forward to communicating with the local people there in German.
-I want to see how well my German works in a practical setting.
+From February to March this year (2025), I will be doing a short-term study abroad at RWTH Aachen University in Germany, and I'm looking forward to communicating with the locals in German there.
+I want to see how well my German works in practice.

-I also heard there will be opportunities to interact with people there who are learning Japanese, so I'm eager to see how they see us and to learn about the perspectives and culture that the local people can teach me, and to build connections.
+Also, I hear there will be opportunities to interact with people there who are learning Japanese, so I definitely want to know how we look from their perspective and learn about the ways of thinking and culture they can teach me.

-──It will be very exciting to see how well the German you've been learning since the Girls Senior High School works in a real-world setting.
-I feel that having the opportunity to learn German as a second foreign language at the Girls Senior High School has a very positive effect, allowing you to see languages like English and Japanese in a relative context.
+──It's very exciting to see how well the German you've learned since Keio Girls Senior High School will work locally.
+I felt that having the opportunity to learn German as a second foreign language at Keio Girls Senior High School has a very good effect of providing a relative perspective on English and Japanese.

-(Reference) Keio Girls Senior High School has been part of the "Schools: Partners for the Future" (PASCH) initiative network, developed by the German Federal Foreign Office, since December 2023.
+(Reference) Since December 2023, Keio Girls Senior High School has also joined the "Schools: Partners for the Future" (PASCH) network, an initiative developed by the German Federal Foreign Office.

 New PASCH School: Keio Girls Senior High School - Goethe-Institut Japan